FOSSEE/st-scripts/matrices/script.rst

 matrix with ones with the shape of the matrix passed; all these functions can also be used with matrices.

+..
+R20

-To find out the transpose of a matrix we can do,
+Let us now see, how to find out the transpose of a matrix we can do,

+..
+L20

+{{{ Switch to the terminal }}}
 ::

     print m4
     m4.T

+..
+R21

-Matrix name dot capital T will give the transpose of a matrix
+As you saw, Matrix name dot capital T will give the transpose of a matrix

+Pause the video here, try out the following exercise and resume the video.

+..
+L21

+..
+L22

-{{{ switch to next slide, Frobenius norm of inverse of matrix }}}
+{{{ switch to next slide, exercise 2:Frobenius norm & inverse }}}

+..
+R22

-Now let us try to find out the Frobenius norm of inverse of a 4 by 4 matrix, the matrix being,
+Find out the Frobenius norm of inverse of a 4 by 4 matrix, the matrix being,
+    m5 = arange(1,17).reshape(4,4)

+The Frobenius norm of a matrix is defined as, the square root of the sum of the absolute squares of its elements

+..
+R23

+Switch to terminal for the solution
+Let us create the matrix m5 by using the data provided in the question

+..
+L23

+{{{continue from paused state}}}
+{{{ Switch to the terminal }}}
 ::

     m5 = arange(1,17).reshape(4,4)
     print m5

+..
+R24

 The inverse of a matrix A, A raise to minus one, is also called the reciprocal matrix, such that A multiplied by A inverse will give 1.
 The